 - Character artwork is very nice as well

-Final Comments: The translation needs to be better.
-It deserves to be better.
+Final Comments: The translation is improved but could use localization.
 Otherwise, it’s a pretty cute game.

 Suggested Play Order: The only route that should be played in any sort of order is Narumi Saijo last.
 Also, DO NOT READ THE CREDIT SCREEN UNTIL YOU HAVE FINISHED HIS ROUTE.
 That’s all I’ll say.